panjd123/parabuild-rust/README.md

   -J, --run-workers <RUN_WORKERS>
           run workers

-          We have three execution modes: 1. separate and parallel 2. separate and serial 3. execute immediately in place
+          We have four execution modes:

+          1. separate and parallel

+          2. separate and serial (by default)

+          3. execute immediately in place

+          4. do not execute, only compile, move all the TARGET_FILES to `workspaces/targets`

-          The default behavior is the first one, which means we will move TARGET_FILES between build/run workspaces.
+          The first one means we will move TARGET_FILES between build/run workspaces.
+Compile and run in parallel in different places like a pipeline.

           The second behavior is similar to the first, but the difference is that we only start running after all the compilation work is completed.

           The third method is quite unique, as it does not move the TARGET_FILES and immediately executes the compilation of a workspace in its original location.

-          To specify these three working modes through the command line: 1. positive numbers represent the first 2. negative numbers represent the second 3. `-build_workers` represent the third, e.g. `-j 4 -J -4`
+          To specify these three working modes through the command line:

+          1. positive numbers represent the first

+          2. negative numbers represent the second

+          3. pass `--run-in-place` to represent the third, we will ignore the value of this option

+          4. 0 represent the fourth

+      --run-in-place
+          run in place, which means we will not move the TARGET_FILES between build/run workspaces

       --seperate-template
           seperate template file, as opposed to using the same file to render in place